Azure/ALZ-Bicep/docs/wiki/Contributing.md

 ### Bicep Code Styling

-- Camel Casing must be used for all elements:
+- Strict `camelCasing` must be used for all elements:
   - Symbolic names for:
     - Parameters
     - Variables
     - Resource
     - Modules
     - Outputs
+- All `par` and `out` values in Bicep templates should include full product name instead of `camelCased` abbreviation, for example: `parExpressRouteGwName` instead of `parErGwName`
+- Services with "Azure" in the name are abbreviated "Az", for example: `parAzBastionName` instead of `parAzureBastionName`
 - Use [parameter decorators](https://docs.microsoft.com/azure/azure-resource-manager/bicep/parameters#decorators) to ensure integrity of user inputs are complete and therefore enable successful deployment
   - Only use the [`@secure()` parameter decorator](https://docs.microsoft.com/azure/azure-resource-manager/bicep/parameters#secure-parameters) for inputs.
 Never for outputs as this is not stored securely and will be stored/shown as plain-text!
 - Comments should be provided where additional information/description of what is happening is required, except when a decorator like `@description('Example description')` is providing adequate coverage